 Making a difference is a choice

-In all of my years in spirituality, personal growth and branding I have never met a person who didn’t want to make a difference.
+In all of my years in spirituality, personal growth and entrepreneurship I have never met a person who didn’t want to make a difference.
 And why would I?

 Once we start asking the fundamental questions and go beyond the daily routines of life, we all want to make a difference.
 Period.